Maulishri/Hand-Recognition/README.md

 # Hand-Recognition

-Identifies the presense of a hand in the frame
+Identifies the presense of a hand in the frame and identifies the number of fingers being held up.